awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 ```

 DocumentName
-The name of the secondary Automation document to execute during the step\.
+The name of the secondary Automation document to run during the step\.
 The document must belong to the same AWS account as the primary Automation document\.
 Type: String
 Required: Yes

 DocumentVersion
-The version of the secondary Automation document to execute\.
+The version of the secondary Automation document to run\.
 If not specified, Automation runs the default document version\.
 Type: String
 Required: Yes